emotional-toys/RAM7400/README.md

 ### Background

-Implement [this](https://www.instructables.com/DIY-RAM-for-Your-Micro/) idea to test whether or not this will work in how it is being functionally perceived.
-A choice lies between TTL and newer CMOS production chips in the model.
+Implementing [this](https://www.instructables.com/DIY-RAM-for-Your-Micro/) to test whether or not this will behave differently in its manifest functionally as compared to 74HC74.

 #### Using 74HC00 (CMOS)